s3822042/personal_web_application/README.md

 ## Credit

-This site using create-react-app as project structure
+This site using create-react-app as front-end project structure

 For more information, please visit - <https://reactjs.org/docs/create-a-new-react-app.html/>